xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 All is well, everything works.
 But this approach has some disadvantages.

 ### Why do we care about package management?
 `sudo make install` can do a lot of things.
-It can install the executable (that's why we're running it), it can install some libraries needed for `j4-dmenu-desktop`, it can install configuration files, documentation, shell completions, examples etc. All these files are just installed to the system and you have to keep track of them.
+It can install the executable to the system (that's why we're running it), it can install some libraries needed for `j4-dmenu-desktop`, it can install configuration files, documentation, shell completions, examples etc. All these files are just installed to the system and you have to keep track of them.